-The Taxonomic Tree View provides a phylogram indicating the taxonomic hierarchy of all microbes identified in the sample you have selected.
-The weight of the lines connecting tree nodes is proportional to the metric currently selected in the Tree Metric Dropdown.
-In the below example, a thicker line between nodes indicates a higher Aggregate Score between taxa.
+Tree Line Thickness: The weight of the lines connecting tree nodes is proportional to the metric currently selected from the Tree Metric Dropdown Menu.
+By default, the thickness of the lines is based on NT reads (NT r).
+In the example below highlighting the metric dropdown menu, a thicker line between nodes indicates a higher NT r for taxa.

 Comments